sebastianden/aws_lambda_sklearn/README.md

 ## 4. Configuring API Gateway

 This is great!.
 Our Lambda function works and is __hosting a ML model__!
 However, it has no way to communicate with the outside world and is pretty useless.
-Thus we need to define a trigger to activate the execution of the function and figure a way to input data.
+Thus, we need to define a trigger to activate the execution of the function and figure a way to input data.
 AWS offers offers an integrated API service called API Gateway.
-We can easily define a API Gateway trigger by clicking "Add trigger" in the lambda function designer and select API Gateway.
+We can easily define an API Gateway trigger by clicking "Add trigger" in the lambda function designer and select API Gateway.

 <div align="center">
 	<img width=500 src="images/api1.PNG" alt="api1">